red-panda-productions/SDALib/README.md

 ## Using SDALib in your Python project

 On Windows you will need to have a 32 bit version of python installed, on Linux you can use 64 bit.
 When you use the python project you will get an executable and 2 files, SDATypes.py and SDADriver.py.
-You can build your AI in SDADriver.py.
+You can build your AI in SDADriver.py and SDATypes is included in SDADriver.py.
 When you want to use your driver with [DAISI](https://github.com/red-panda-productions/DAISI) be sure to select the SDALib-Python.exe executable.
-The executable will load your driver into the Python runtime and give data to your python driver
+The executable will load your driver into the Python runtime and give SDAData to your python driver.

 ## Building on Linux